-Site Reference: 12 Location: Land at and surrounding Pine Close SEA Objective Criteria SEA Score Biodiversity Protect, maintain and Proximity to the Kendall Meadow SSSI.
-Not affected by SSSI designation enhance the function and connectivity of biodiversity habitats and species; achieving a net environmental gain and stronger ecological networks.
+Site Reference: 12 te Reference: 12 Location: Land at and surrounding Pine Close SEA Objective Criteria SEA Score 1.
+Biodiversity Proximity to the Kendall Meadow SSSI.
+Not affected by SSSI designation Protect, maintain and enhance the function and connectivity of biodiversity habitats and species; achieving a net environmental gain and stronger ecological networks.
 Proximity to a local wildlife sites, priority habitat, or site of wildlife significance. >300m of a designated area 2.
 Historic Environment Potential for development Development is unlikely to affect Protect, enhance and manage the distinctive character and setting of heritage assets and the built environment of Stoke Golding. to impact Stoke Golding's heritage assets and distinctive character. heritage assets or their settings.
-3. Landscape Relation to the built-up area of Stoke Golding.
-Site falls within the built-up area and is Protect, enhance and manage the distinctive character and appearance of landscapes. predominantly brownfield.
+3. Landscape Relation to the built-up Site falls within the built-up area and is Protect, enhance and manage the distinctive character and appearance of landscapes. area of Stoke Golding. predominantly brownfield.
 The developable area forms part greenfield and part used as a solar farm.
 Visibility of the site from public vantage points.
 Site broadly enclosed by built development.
 Limited visibility to the south.
 4. Population and Housing Appropriateness of the Site within 300m of Bus Stops (Hinkley Provide everyone with the opportunity to live in good quality, affordable housing which meets the needs of occupiers throughout their life. site to meet the needs of the community and its intended uses.
 Road), community facilities (GP and cemetery) and green infrastructure (green space).
-5. Health and Wellbeing Proximity to green/ open Under 200m of Stoke Golding Park.
-Protect and improve the health and wellbeing of Space Provimity to active William 200 and and at State Co.
-I. I. residents in Stoke Golding by enhancing the quality and Proximity to active transport network Within 200m of path at Stoke Golding Park and PROW. accessibility to open space, facilities for recreation and health.
+5. Health and Wellbeing Proximity to green/ open space Under 200m of Stoke Golding Park.
+Protect and improve the health and wellbeing of residents in Stoke Golding by enhancing the quality and Proximity to active transport network Within 200m of path at Stoke Golding Park and PROW. accessibility to open space, facilities for recreation and health.
 Proximity to healthcare facility Pine close surgery falls within the site boundary.